Brandywiners Chorale welcomed Darrin Peters as its new director in

 Pennsville Memorial High School and Pennsville Middle School in

 Pennsville, New Jersey.
 He has demonstrated the ability to draw out

 the talents of singers of all ages.
-At Pennsville he conducts nine
+At Pennsville he conducted nine

-different choirs, teaches theatre and dance classes, and serves as
+different choirs, taught theatre and dance classes, and served as

 the Drama Club Advisor as well as director and choreographer for the

 spring and summer musical productions.

 Darrin is also an instructor, director, orchestra conductor, and